zurichat/Documentation/docs/search_result_guidelines.md

 ```
 ### Attributes Description.

-The table gives cotext to some of the response attributes.
+The table gives context to some of the response attributes/fields.

 | S/N | Attribute                             | Description
 | :-- | :------------------------------------ | :----------------------------------------------------------------------- |